History of Riley Gaines in Timeline

 Riley Gaines

-Riley Gaines is a former NCAA swimmer and current conservative political activist.
+Riley Gaines Barker is a former NCAA swimmer and current conservative political activist.
 She gained prominence as a 12-time All-American swimmer at the University of Kentucky.
-Following her athletic career, Gaines became a vocal advocate against the inclusion of transgender women in women's sports.
-She has since dedicated herself to political activism, focusing primarily on issues related to fairness and protection of women's sports.
+Following her athletic career, Gaines became a vocal advocate against the inclusion of transgender women in women's sports, making it a central focus of her activism.

 Others born on this day/year